huntermcguire/vllm-hidden-states-analysis/README.md

 In `src/vllm_hidden_states_extractor/model.py`, the `HiddenStatesExtractor` model is defined.
 It is intended to be a dummy model that just caches the received hidden states into its layers "KV cache".

+In `src/vllm_hidden_states_extractor/attention.py`, the `CacheOnlyAttentionBackend` is defined.
+It is a custom attention backend that just caches the received hidden states into its layers "KV cache".

+In `src/vllm_hidden_states_extractor/model.py`, the `CacheOnlyAttentionLayer` is defined.
+It is a custom attention layer intended to work with the `CacheOnlyAttentionBackend`.
+This is partially needed because otherwise FDSP has a check that finds all `Attention` (official vllm attention class) layers and checks that they are using the FSDP backend.
+Unfortunately, this will fail for our custom attention backend.
+By creating a custom attention layer that also subclasses `AttentionLayerBase`, we can bypass this check.

 ## Status